 Use macOS Recovery to reinstall macOS the web.

-Use the new Erase All Content and Settings option setting in System Preferences (available if you are running macOS Monterey on a M1 Mac or an Intel Mac with a T2 chip).
+Use the Erase All Content and Settings option setting in System Preferences (available if you are running macOS Monterey and later on a M1 or M2 Mac, or an Intel Mac with a T2 chip).

 Not only are there three different methods (which we’ll run through below) the methods depend on the version of macOS that you are running.

 There is also the even trickier business of installing a clean copy of an older version of macOS on your Mac (Monterey, Big Sur, Catalina, High Sierra, Sierra, El Capitan, Mojave, Yosemite or an even old version of OS X).
 Speaking of which, if an old version is what you’re looking for, it may be worth taking a look at another article where we focus on that entirely: How to download and install old versions of OS X on a Mac.

 Before you begin we recommend that you make a back up, just in case something goes wrong.
 Full instructions here: How to back up a Mac.

 Note that with regard to backups, you probably won’t want to recover a Time Machine backup if you don’t want to copy over all the setting and preferences associated with your old system.
 You could alternatively sync all your Documents and Desktop with iCloud rather than run a full backup, but make sure that everything you need is in the cloud and be aware that you may lose system setting and applications.

 Option 1: Erase content and settings (macOS Monterey and later)

 Before the arrival of Monterey it was necessary to create a bootable USB drive or use Recovery Mode to wipe your disk.
 However, following Monterey Apple has made it easy to get a factory-fresh installation.

 There is a new Erase All Content and Settings option in the System Preferences menu of Monterey that will allow you to reset your Mac to factory settings without having to work through the many steps to wipe and format your drives.